 To be clear, there isn’t one universal standard that ANSI determines for safety glasses.
 There are several different standards that slightly vary in factors like impact resistance.

 This is where Z87 comes in.
 Z87 is one of the standards for ANSI eye protection.
 It lets you know that your safety glasses have passed a series of stringent tests.
-Which examine the durability and impact-resistance of your safety glasses.
+Which examines the durability and impact-resistance of your safety glasses.
 In this discussion, we are technically speaking about the Z87.1 standard.

 It defines occupational and educational eye and faces protection.
 Since 2003, the Z87.1 standard has been updated twice (the revisions occurred in 2010 and 2015).
 The revisions focused on product performance and attempted to harmonize these ANSI standards with other international eyewear standards.